BrandonDav117/MedTechONE-AI-agent/README.md

-# Pydantic AI: Documentation Crawler and RAG Agent
+# MedTechONE AI Agent

-An intelligent documentation crawler and RAG (Retrieval-Augmented Generation) agent built using Pydantic AI and Supabase.
-The agent can crawl documentation websites, store content in a vector database, and provide intelligent answers to user questions by retrieving and analyzing relevant documentation chunks.
+An intelligent documentation assistant built to help users navigate and understand MedTechONE's documentation.
+The agent uses advanced AI techniques to provide accurate, context-aware answers to questions about MedTechONE's systems and processes.

 ## Features

-- Documentation website crawling and chunking
+- Intelligent documentation processing and understanding
-- Vector database storage with Supabase
+- Vector database storage with Supabase for efficient retrieval
 - Semantic search using OpenAI embeddings
-- RAG-based question answering
+- RAG-based question answering with context awareness
-- Support for code block preservation
+- Support for code block and technical content preservation
-- Streamlit UI for interactive querying
+- Mobile-friendly Streamlit UI for easy access
+- Assessment mode for evaluating answer quality
-- Available as both API endpoint and web interface
+- Support for both general queries and specific documentation sections

 ## Prerequisites

-- Python 3.11+
+- Python 3.9+
 - Supabase account and database
 - OpenAI API key
 - Streamlit (for web interface)